sschonss/tutorial-docker-laravel-mariadb/Readme.md

 You can use this [Bitnami Laravel](https://hub.docker.com/r/bitnami/laravel/) image in production, but you need to change the environment variables in the docker-compose.yml file to your own values.

-I wrote this tutorial to help you, but I don't know everything about Docker and Laravel, i'm learning too.
+I wrote this tutorial to help you, but I don't know everything about Docker and Laravel, I'm learning too.

 I hope this tutorial helps you. :smile: